 Off-Campus Living Option

 Married students and students with dependent children are automatically granted off-campus status and do not need to participate in Room Draw.
-Students who are denied permission to live off-campus may be granted permission at a later date under the following conditions: 1) a student on the off-campus list wishes to move into the space to be vacated on campus, and/or 2) the move is approved by the Assistant Dean of Students/Director of Residential Life.
-Students who move off campus without permission may be charged the full 2017-2018 double room rate and face disciplinary action.
+Students who are denied permission to live off-campus may be granted permission at a later date under the following conditions: 1) a student on the off-campus list wishes to move into the space to be vacated on campus, and/or 2) the move is approved by the Senior Assistant Dean of Students for Residential Life and Student Engagement.
+Students who move off campus without permission may be charged the full 2023-24 room rate and face disciplinary action.

 We cannot answer questions about the odds of obtaining a certain room/apartment because this is a process that involves human behavior and there are approximately 700 humans participating in Room Draw.
 Please email email@example.com if you have any other questions.